 If you are looking for a thrill and a great photo opportunity, do not miss out on the Windsor Suspension Bridge.

 Located just above Apes Den on the Royal Anglican Way and spanning 70 metres, (just over 7 London double decker buses) over a deep ravine the spectacular Windsor Suspension Bridge is well worth the effort.
 Surrounded by local and World War II history, and overlooking the town and Bay of Gibraltar, you will not be disappointed.

-A Walkers Ticket or Nature Reserve ticket is required to visit the Skywalk.
+A Nature Reserve Ticket is required in order to visit the Windsor Suspension Bridge.